tartarus-git/meta-string-match/README.md

 # The Code

-It's a compile-time strings to [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (Deterministic Finite state Automaton (I think)) converter.
+It's a compile-time strings to [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) converter.
 I'm working on a version that'll do any arbitrary regex, but this is all I got for now.

 If you've got a stream that you want to search through for a set of keywords, or you want to efficiently parse cmdline arguments, this is an efficient way to do that.
 It converts your set of strings into a DFA (Simply a state table, so the x coordinate is your character value and